 When should I keep my child home from school?

-Consider keeping your child home if he/she:
+Consider keeping your child home if they:

-- Has been vomiting
+- Have been vomiting

 - Excessive tiredness or lack of appetite